digital-asset/daml/docs/source/daml-finance/getting-started/getting-started.rst

 We are going to

-#. create an account for Alice and Bob at the Bank
+#. create accounts for Alice and Bob at the Bank
 #. issue a cash instrument
 #. credit a cash holding to Alice’s account
 #. transfer the holding from Alice to Bob